electrifiedg/mech-engineer-data-science/lecture01/cool-applications.md

 What follows is an incomplete list of cool things that one can do combining mechanical engineering with data science.
 Note that these applications are rather advanced.
 We will not learn how to carry them out in this class.
-You will, however, learn the fundamentals upon which the data science components of these applications are based.
+You will; however, learn the fundamentals upon which the data science components of these applications are based.

 (space-x-falcon-landing)=